 The Japanese traditionally have designed architecture with a deep appreciation for light, as well as shadow.
 It is the nature of material, and how each material “receives” light, that determines the best illumination.
 And then there is form – architectural geometry as well as the arrangement of furnishings.
 Some forms need more space.
 Allowing for shadows permits the form to breathe and fulfill its purpose.
 It may sound unfamiliar to think of illumination in this way, but if we light what matters, what reveals our story, and then allow the light to narrate, our homes become a living expression of ourselves.

 Brass, stainless steel, iron, porcelain, enamel, earthenware, granite, marble, red oak, birch, reclaimed barnwood, black walnut, venetian plaster, glass tiling, painted gyp, veneers, fabrics in all weaves, densities, and colors.
 The list of design materials can go on and on.
 Each has a particular affinity or aversion to light, and when the character of finished materials guides the design of the lighting, then good things happen.
-Geometry of the space itself, and then the objects that adorn the space, suggest the way that light can create visual order and appeal to our natural experience of light.
+The geometry of the space itself, and then the objects that adorn the space, suggest the way that light can create visual order and appeal to our natural experience of light.
 As William Morris, the founder of the arts and crafts movement said, “Have nothing in your home that you do not know to be useful or believe to be beautiful.”
 That INCLUDES light!

 Interested in learning more about how lighting can make a difference in your home?